Regxelerator/solutions-use-case-library/README.md

 * Use case 10: Leveraging web search tools to support entity-specific OSINT searches
 * Use case 11: Fine-tuning for standardized meeting minute creation
 * Use case 12: Realtime virtual meeting advisor
+* Use case 13: Analyzing Non-Financial Disclosures in XBRL Filings

 ## Setup & installation